governance-foundation/governance.foundation/_frameworks/001-overview.md

 These pages are the foundations that provide input to developing this site.

 These frameworks are listed in no particular order and are here as a reference a testament to the knowledge that people behind these frameworks have created.

+From modelling perspective review of existing models and frameworks is done to elicit their essential cognitive models and leveraging their ideas to develop the ontology model.
+This model will be used to teach synthetic intelligence system what it needs to be able to understand an organisation using that model.

+Educating a synthetic intelligence system follows the same process as teaching a person, its a process of enabling the understanding of what sort of information should be of interest about an organisation to describe it in its entirety.
+This information then would be used to help to provide additional input to the organisation.

 ## Table of Contents